By Jason Wasserman MD PhD FRCPC

 The diagnosis is the most important section of your pathology report.
 This section provides a summary or explanation for the changes seen in your tissue.
 Often, the explanation includes a name for the disease or condition that best explains your symptoms.
 If available, your pathologist may also review your other medical information including blood test results or imaging studies (x-rays, CT scans, MRI, etc .) before making a final diagnosis.

 If more than one tissue sample was sent to the laboratory, the diagnosis section will usually list all the samples (each with a unique number).
 A diagnosis or description is usually provided for each sample.

-Why is this important?
-The purpose of the diagnosis section is to summarize and clearly communicate the most important information about your case to you and the other members of your health care team.
+The purpose of the diagnosis section is to summarize and clearly communicate the most important information about your case to you and the other members of your healthcare team.
 If your report includes a diagnosis of cancer, this section may include additional information that will help the other doctors on your team plan your treatment.

 The comments section may be used by your pathologist for the following reasons:

 Not all pathology reports will include a comments section.

 The microscopic description is a summary of what your pathologist saw when your tissue was examined under the microscope.
 The purpose of this section is to explain the changes seen in your tissue to other pathologists who may read your report in the future.
 This section will often include words that are unfamiliar to anyone who is not a pathologist.

 An intraoperative consultation is a special type of procedure that involves a surgeon sending a tissue sample to be examined by a pathologist while you are still in the operating room of the hospital.
 This may also be called a frozen section or quick section.